Basuki Probowinoto: In the Javanese Christian Church

 After the independence, Probowinoto was chosen as the General Secretary of the Javanese Christian Church.
 Under his leadership, the Javanese Christian Church implemented the "partnership in obedience" idealism by pairing Indonesian and Dutch workers as colleagues.
 These select foreign fraternal workers were able to supply technical leadership in education, social rehabilitation, and leadership training.
 More western women are attached to the operations of this church today than to any other church body in Indonesia.
 On the staff, or under appointment, are several from the Netherlands, England, the United States, the Philippines, New Zealand, and Australia.

 Political career

 In the Indonesian Christian Party

 Probowinoto was the delegate from the Javanese Christian Church during the meeting discussing the formation of the party on 9 November 1945.
-He was chosen as the chairman of the party on its first congress in Surakarta.
+He was chosen as the chairman of the party at its first congress in Surakarta.
 He was chosen as the representative of Parkindo in the Central Indonesian National Committee since its third session in November 1945.
-After the dissolution of the committee in 1950, he was chosen as the member of the Regional People's Representative Council in Central Java and Salatiga, and later as a member of the Temporary People's Representative Council.
+After the dissolution of the committee in 1950, he was chosen as a member of the Regional People's Representative Council in Central Java and Salatiga, and later as a member of the Temporary People's Representative Council.
 He was the chairman of the Regional People's Representative Council of Salatiga, from 1951 until 1954.